naterenegar/curses-chess/README.md

 A chess game implemented in python and visualized with curses
 # Added features
   - Menu (not well integrated)
-  - 2 Player's, One Keyboard
+  - 2 players on one Keyboard
   - Piece status
 # Planned features
   - Some sort of AI to play against